×

 Historical Critical Thinking

-When someone says “life was better under the Shah,” which response is closest to yours?
+When someone says “life was better under the Shah,” how do you assess the claim in terms of economic development and modernisation?
 (If you are not Iranian, answer based on what you know of this period.)

 6. Substance vs. Charisma in Leadership